 Bartlett left the Lyric in November 2005, bringing the curtain down with a suitably theatrical staging of Moliere’s Don Juan .
 Since then, he has resumed his career as an independent theatre-maker and author, creating work with leading cultural producers such as the Royal Shakespeare Company, the American Repertory Theatre, The Abbey in Dublin, the Aldeburgh Festival , The Brighton Festival, the Manchester International Festival , the Edinburgh International Festival, the Holland Festival, LIFT, the National Theatre, the Bristol Old Vic, the Arcola and the Royal Vauxhall Tavern – amongst others.
 His plays, translations and adaptations are performed widely across the English-speaking world; his third novel, Skin Lane, was shortlisted for the Costa Award and his fourth, The Disappearance Boy, earnt him a nomination as Stonewall Author of the Year in 2014.
 He has created several large-scale online and interactive projects, including Letter an Unknown Soldier ( 2014), a new war memorial created by twenty-two thousand members of the public – and the then Prime Minister.
-As a director, his most recent works were an acclaimed staging of Albert Camus The Plague and a sensational new one-man re-telling of the legend of Medea ; as a performer, he most recent appearances have included a marathon six-hour reading of Oscar Wilde’s De Profundis from the chapel of Reading Jail and a one-night-only revival of his signature 1987 solo performance piece A Vision of Love revealed in Sleep at Tate Britain, and his twenty-four-long performance piece and live radio broadcast for Remembrance Sunday 2019, TWENTY FOUR HOURS OF PEACE.
+As a director, his most recent works were an acclaimed staging of Albert Camus The Plague and a sensational new one-man re-telling of the legend of Medea ; as a performer, he most recent appearances have included a marathon six-hour reading of Oscar Wilde’s De Profundis from the chapel of Reading Jail , a one-night-only revival of his signature 1987 solo performance piece A Vision of Love revealed in Sleep at Tate Britain, and his twenty-four-long performance piece and live radio broadcast for Remembrance Sunday 2019, TWENTY FOUR HOURS OF PEACE.
 In 2008 he was awarded an honorary doctorate by Brookes University Oxford in recognition of his body of work and of his pioneering and continuing commitment to gay culture and civil rights, and in 2012 he was awarded a second honorary doctorate by the University of Brighton.